-8. PayPal vs. Venmo user statistics reveal that Venmo had 40 million users by the end of Q1 2019.
+14. PayPal vs. Venmo user statistics reveal that Venmo has 52 million users.

-For comparison, PayPal had 227 million customer accounts, including approximately 22 million merchant accounts, over the same period.
+For comparison’s sake, PayPal has 325 million more customer accounts, i.e., 377 million, including approximately 24 million merchant accounts, over the same period.

 How Huge Is PayPal Revenue?

 The company had a revenue of over $3.1 billion in Q2 2017.
-They also had 10 million active accounts during the same quarter, which means, on average, each account brought in $14.93 in revenue.
+They also had 10 million active accounts during the same quarter, which means that each account brought in $14.93 in revenue on average.